Air Flow Sensor ( Flow Meter / Mass Airflow Sensor / MAF / MAFS / AFM ) for several Toyota models, covering years from 2004 through 2011.

 - Engine not starting or hard to start

-- If the engine starts, very rough idle
+- If the engine starts, it will have a rough idle

 - Uniform soot/carbon dry stain on all spark plugs